dldmarnell/sf_realestate_dashboard/README.md

 ## Examples

+Brief overview of the features of the dashboard.
+(insert gif)
+![dashboard_serve_function](Data/dashboard_serve_function.png)

 Using the servable function and the command line to lauch the dashboard as a Panel application.

-![dashboard_serve_function](Data/dashboard_serve_function.png)

 ![dashboard_serve_terminal](Data/dashboard_serve_terminal.png)

+Image of the interactive dashboard viewed in a web broswer.
 ![dashboard_browser](Data/dashboard_browser.png)

 ---